tomechava/Lassie-Care/README.md

 GEMINI-PRO API integration for Pet Care recommendations.

-Lassie's Care is a proyect developed by Tomas Echavarria, Daniela Arango and Rafael Palau.
+Lassie's Care is a proyect developed by Tomas Echavarria and Daniela Arango.

 ## Libraries required